charlottepierce/UnityMidiControl/README.md

 ## Use: ##

-1. Download the __MIDI Bridge__ desktop application ([Windows](https://github.com/keijiro/unity-midi-bridge/raw/master/midi-bridge-windows.zip); [OSX](https://github.com/keijiro/unity-midi-bridge/raw/master/midi-bridge-osx.zip))
+1. Import keijiro's [MIDI Jack](https://github.com/keijiro/MidiJack) into your Unity project
+2. Copy the appropriate .dll from `MidiJack/Plugins/` to the __root__ folder of your Unity project
-2. Copy the contents of __Assets__ into the _Assets_ folder of your project
+3. Copy the contents of __Assets__ into the _Assets_ folder of your project
-3. In Unity, click __MIDI Input > Edit Key Mappings__ to open the editor GUI
+4. In Unity, click __MIDI Input > Edit Key Mappings__ to open the editor GUI
-4. Add key mappings as desired
+5. Add key mappings as desired
 	* mappings can be removed using the '-' buttons
-5. Click __Save Mappings__
+6. Click __Save Mappings__
-6. In your game code, replace calls to `Input.GetKey`, `Input.GetKeyDown` and `Input.GetKeyUp` with `UnityMidiControl.Input.InputManager.GetKey`, `UnityMidiControl.Input.InputManager.GetKeyDown` and `UnityMidiControl.Input.InputManager.GetKeyUp`, respectively
+7. In your game code, replace calls to `Input.GetKey`, `Input.GetKeyDown` and `Input.GetKeyUp` with `UnityMidiControl.Input.InputManager.GetKey`, `UnityMidiControl.Input.InputManager.GetKeyDown` and `UnityMidiControl.Input.InputManager.GetKeyUp`, respectively
-7. Before running your project, ensure your MIDI device is connected, and the desktop application __MIDI Bridge__ ([Windows](https://github.com/keijiro/unity-midi-bridge/raw/master/midi-bridge-windows.zip); [OSX](https://github.com/keijiro/unity-midi-bridge/raw/master/midi-bridge-osx.zip)) is running
+8. Before running your project, ensure your MIDI device is connected

 ## Example Use: ##